havok2905/character-editor/README.md

 ## NPM Scripts

+- `build-all`: Generates documentation for Typescript types, as well as the Typescript types.
 - `build-docs`: Generates documentation for Typescript types.
 - `build-types`: Generates Typescript types from schemas in `schemas/`.
 This should be run after any change is made to a file in the `schemas/` directory.
 - `cli`: Runs the project cli.
 Run `npm run cli -- --help` for more information.